PSRewired/FragmentServer/docs/about/contributing.md

 track new features that you which to see implemented or plan to implement yourself.

 Issues filed for the following reasons will be ignored/closed:
-- Generalized questions, including by not limited to software support, installation support
+- Generalized questions including (but not limited to) software support, installation support
 - Off Topic discussions that are not related to this repository or the information within it

 ## Contributing Code or Documentation Changes